 Seek emergency medical care

 If you suspect heatstroke, call 911 or your local emergency number.
-Then immediately move the person out of the heat and cool him or her by whatever means available, for example:
+Then immediately move the person out of the heat, remove excess clothing, and cool him or her by whatever means available, for example:

 - Spray with a garden hose.